 To get a local’s perspective, we turned to Realtor Paul Kott, who grew up in Anaheim and has specialized in real estate there since 1982.
-As an Anaheim Citizen of the Year, Paul was more than happy to share his insider knowledge of this sunny SoCal city.
+As an Anaheim Citizen of the Year (twice over!), Paul was more than happy to share his insider knowledge of this sunny SoCal city.
 You’ll learn about the best places to look for apartments and houses, Anaheim’s most popular neighborhoods, schools, and fun things to do.

 “Anaheim is a big city — it’s 22 miles from tip to tip,” Paul says.
-In addition to being a haven for young professionals, Paul says young families are drawn to Anaheim because the city offers so much in its quality of life, sense of community, and forward-thinking government.
+In addition to being a haven for young professionals, Paul says young families are drawn to living in Anaheim, CA, because the city offers so much in its quality of life, sense of community, and forward-thinking government.
 He also notes that Anaheim is a city of diversity, citing its German colonial history, huge Hispanic influence, and hearty Middle Eastern population — all of which lend to the city’s multicultural feel, blended culture, and excellent food options.

 Tourism is a huge element of the city, especially Disneyland tourism.
-Paul explains that the city’s transient occupancy tax “puts money into our city coffers exceeding $150 million a year” and this extra income “pays for a great deal of vital services including fire protection, police protection, first responders, and all the other amenities that are needed in a major city.”
-This helps Anaheim avoid the financial difficulties often faced by other cities, even cities in the same county.
+Paul explains that the city’s transient occupancy tax “puts money into our city coffers exceeding $150 million a year,” and this extra income “pays for a great deal of vital services, including fire protection, police protection, first responders, and all the other amenities that are needed in a major city.”
+This helps Anaheim avoid the financial difficulties often faced by other cities — even cities in the same county.

-For home buyers, a big perk of this sunny SoCal city is how well-connected it is.
-“Anaheim might have the finest freeway accessibility in the state, ” Paul says.
-Surrounded by four freeways (the 55, the 591, the 22, and above the hills, the 55) and sporting the Anaheim Regional Transportation Intermodal Center (a.k.a the ARCTIC), a mecca for catching taxis, rail, buses, and other transportation services — it’s easy to get wherever you’re going.
+For home buyers, a big perk of this sunny SoCal city is how well connected it is.
+“Anaheim might have the finest freeway accessibility in the state,” Paul says.
+Surrounded by four freeways (the 55, the 591, the 22, and above the hills, the 55) and sporting the Anaheim Regional Transportation Intermodal Center (aka the ARCTIC) — a mecca for catching taxis, rail, buses, and other transportation services — it’s easy to get wherever you’re going.

 Map of Anaheim, CA